ergebnis/phpunit-slow-test-detector/README.md

 }
 ```

+> [!NOTE]
+>
+> Support for the `@slowThreshold` exists only to help you move from [`johnkary/phpunit-speedtrap`](https://github.com/johnkary/phpunit-speedtrap).
+It will be deprecated and removed in the near future.

 ### Running tests

-When you have activated the extension, you can run your tests as usually:
+When you have bootstrapped the extension, you can run your tests as usually:

 ```sh
 vendor/bin/phpunit